Chronic myelomonocytic leukemia

 Chronic myelomonocytic leukemia (CMML) is a type of leukemia, which are cancers of the blood-forming cells of the bone marrow.
-In adults, blood cells are formed in the bone marrow, by a process that is known as haematopoiesis.
-In CMML, there are increased numbers of monocytes and immature blood cells (blasts) in the peripheral blood and bone marrow, as well as abnormal looking cells (dysplasia) in at least one type of blood cell.
+In adults, blood cells are formed in the bone marrow by a process known as haematopoiesis.
+In CMML, there are increased numbers of monocytes and immature blood cells (blasts) in the peripheral blood and bone marrow, as well as abnormal-looking cells (dysplasia) in at least one type of blood cell.

-CMML shows characteristics of a myelodysplastic syndrome (MDS); a disorder that produces abnormal looking blood cells, and a myeloproliferative neoplasm (MPN); a disorder characterised by the overproduction of blood cells.
-For this reason, CMML was reclassified as a MDS/MPN overlap disorder in 2002.
+CMML shows characteristics of a myelodysplastic syndrome (MDS); a disorder that produces abnormal-looking blood cells, and a myeloproliferative neoplasm (MPN); a disorder characterised by the overproduction of blood cells.
+For this reason, CMML was reclassified as an MDS/MPN overlap disorder in 2002.
 For a diagnosis of CMML, the World Health Organization (WHO) states that the blood monocyte count must be >1 billion/L, no Philadelphia chromosome or mutations in the PDGFRA or PDGFRB gene should be present, the blast count must be <20% and dysplasia of at least one lineage of myeloid blood cell should be present.

 Azacitidine is a drug used to treat CMML and is approved by the Food and Drug Administration (FDA) and the European Medicines Agency.
-Stem cell transplant is also used to treat CMML, and involves the transplantation of donor haematopoietic stem cells into the recipient.
+Stem cell transplant is also used to treat CMML.
+It involves the transplantation of donor haematopoietic stem cells into the recipient.
 Blood transfusion and erythropoietin are used to treat disease associated anaemia.